maxaldunate/zucchini/readme.md

 Resources
 - Courses
-  - Fileds: Id, Name, Date Start, Date End, University Owner
+  - Fileds: Id, Area, Name, Date Start, Date End, University Owner
   - Added, Updated by the owner University
+  - List all courses from now on by name
+  - List all courses from now on by university
+  - List all courses from now on by area
 - Students
   - Fields: Id, Full Name, email, phone
   - Self Registration
   - Can register to a available course (between dates)
-  - List all current courses
+  - List my current courses
-  - List all old courses
+  - List my old courses
-  - List all future courses
+  - List my future courses
 - Universities
   - Fields: Id, Name, email, email notification
   - Self Registration
+  - List owned current courses
+  - List owned old courses
-  - List owned courses
+  - List owned future courses
-  - List students by course
+  - List students by one course
   - List all students in their courses

-## Architecture

-Public Resources

-Profiles

-Private Resources. admin access only

-Private Resources.
-All users access

-## AWS Services
+## Architecture & AWS Resources

+- API Gateway
+  - Swagger document to define it